 On board Celebrity Xpedition you have several dining options, including the main dining room at Darwin’s restaurant, selections served on deck through the day at the Beagle Grill, or complimentary room service at selected times (not 24 hours).
 There is a daily Breakfast Buffet and Luncheon Buffet.
 Dinner commences at 6:15pm with General Seating.
 Snacks are available from the Beagle Grill (12:00pm – 6:00pm), Room Service and Afternoon Tea (4:00pm – 5:00pm).

 Complimentary room service is available 24 hours a day (except on Celebrity Xpedition) whether you want an extra blanket or a midnight snack.
-On all ships, except Celebrity Xpedition, you may also order room service on the Interactive TV in your stateroom.
-Room service is complimentary, although you may wish to offer a discretionary service charge to room service staff.
+On all ships,except Celebrity Xpedition, you may also order room service on the Interactive TV in your stateroom.
+Room service is complimentary, although you may wish to offer a discretionary gratuity to room service staff.

 Special dietary requirements

 Guests must notify us of any dietary requirements at time of booking.
 If you have any special dietary needs, Celebrity Cruises will use best endeavours to accommodate the following special dietary needs onboard: food allergies, gluten free, vegetarian, diabetic, low-fat, low-sodium and low-cholesterol.
 Other special diets such as Kosher and lactose-free meals may be available upon advanced request.
 Please contact your travel agent or our Reservation Centre for details.

 Note: Kosher meals are pre-packed and are only available for dinner in the main restaurant.
 Celebrity Cruises does not provide baby food.